evelascosyner/tcpClient/README.md

   5. Detects when a message received is invalid JSON.

 ### The client also handles input from STDIN:
-  + Once connected to the worker process, the client supports to commands.
+  + Once connected to the worker process, the client supports two commands.
   + count : How many requests have been made since the startup of the worker process.
     + Example: { "request" : "count" }
   + time : The current date/time and a random number